BigPolarBear1/Factorization_new/README.md

 So we do this not just for prime 29, but for a bunch of others too.. and if 23 is not in our factor base.. we can multiply it by an inverse of a prime in our factor base and hopefully that product does completely factor to our factor base... and that's how it is done.
 Boom.
 Give me a few days to write this the best way possible in code and we're there.

 edit: Maaaaybe, I can even just completely resolve it into a smooth purely by doing congruences, with 0 guessing/bruteforcing.
 It really should just be a series of congruences..
 I can vaguely see in my head how it could work, I'll have to try out some examples.

+Hmm...
+I think I understand enough of the math now to attempt to form smooths purely by solving congruences.
+Now it is true some of them may end up being too big of a number, as would be expected, but we can simply discard those.
+I don't see why I wouldn't have the tools to generate smooths purely by solving congruences now.. it's all right there.
+Literal days away from breaking factorization now, haha.
+I can figure out the exact math today, then hopefully write the code tomorrow.